dgsierra/code-review-microverse/README.md

 Feel free to check the issues page.

-Show your support
-Give a ⭐️ if you like this project!

 📝 License
-This project is MIT licensed.
+This project is Open Source.